ocaml/v2.ocaml.org/site/docs/install.md

 ## Windows

-Under Windows, two solutions are available to use OCaml: the official OCaml distribution, and OCamlPro's provides OCPWin.

-Three ports of OCaml for Microsoft Windows are currently available.
+Several ports of OCaml for Microsoft Windows are currently available.
 For additional information, please consult the list of [portability issues](/learn/portability.html) or the [Windows release notes](http://caml.inria.fr/pub/distrib/ocaml-4.00/notes/README.win32).